wazedxwxx/IBTFO/docs/InputFiles.rst

 ::

-	mpirun -np 64 ./Pele2d.gnu.DEBUG.MPI.ex inputs amr.restart=sod_x_chk0030 pelec.riemann_solver=3
+	mpirun -np 64 ./Pele2d.gnu.DEBUG.MPI.ex inputs amr.restart=sod_x_chk0030 IBTFO.riemann_solver=3

-The available options are divided into groups: those that control primarily AMReX are prefaced with `amr.` while those that are specific to Pele are prefaced with `pelec.`.
+The available options are divided into groups: those that control primarily AMReX are prefaced with `amr.` while those that are specific to Pele are prefaced with `IBTFO.`.

-A typical input file looks something like the example below; a full list of Pele-specific input parameters are in `PeleC/Source/_cpp_parameters`.
+A typical input file looks something like the example below; a full list of Pele-specific input parameters are in `IBTFO/Source/_cpp_parameters`.
-These parameters, once read, are available in the `PeleC` object for use from c++.
+These parameters, once read, are available in the `IBTFO` object for use from c++.

 ::